[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 In brown, white and orange.

 Like Set F, this item was composed of only two balls in the 1950s.
-However, here the two ball version lasts much longer with the 1965-66 catalogue still showing this as a two ball set.
-It finally became a three balls version by April 1967.
-I think the ball may have originally been available only in brown.
+However, here the two ball version lasts much longer with the 1965-66 catalogue still showing Set FF as a two ball set.
+It finally became a three ball version in the 1966-67 range.
+I think the ball was originally only available in brown.
 A couple of years ago, I was under the impression that this remained the most common colour for this ball - but I've seen a number of white and orange ones since then, so I'm not so sure.

 Like Set F, these balls last on this number until 1977.
-They then become C145, and survive on this new number long enough to become 61145 in 1983-84, before finally disappear around 1986
+They then become C145, and survived on this new number long enough to become 61145 in 1983-84, before finally disappear around 1986.

 I've also included a picture here to illustrate the different sizes of Subbuteo ball available.
 The standard continental ball size (introduced with C121 in 1969) is on the left, Set FF is in the middle, and Set F is in the right.